groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vstm-to-ppsx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSTM"
+        - icon: "far fa-file-alt"
           title: " About VSTM File Format"
           content: |
             Files with VSTM extension are template files created with Microsoft Visio that support macros.
 Unlike VSDX files, files created from VSTM templates can run macros that are developed in Visual Basic for Applications (VBA) code.
 A template file can be created in order to provide basic settings of the document that can be utilized to generate further documents with these settings.
-Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.

           link: "https://docs.fileformat.com/image/vstm/"

     format:
         # format loop
-        - icon: "far fa-file-PPSX"
+        - icon: "far fa-file-powerpoint"
           title: " About PPSX File Format"
           content: |
             PPSX, Power Point Slide Show, file are created using Microsoft PowerPoint 2007 and above for Slide Show purpose.
 It is an update to the PPS file format that was supported by Microsoft PowerPoint 97-2003 versions.
 When a PPSX file is shared with another user and opened, it starts as PowerPoint show unlike PPTX file that opens in editable mode.
 The sequence of slide show is the same as in the original presentation.
 All the slides accompany the images, sounds and other embedded media accompany the presentation slides to the PPSX during the slideshow.

           link: "https://docs.fileformat.com/presentation/ppsx/"